 Most network hardware, the Internet Protocol (IP), and the User Datagram Protocol (UDP) provides connection-less service.

-Connection-less Transport services provide only one kind of service to its upper layer that is T-UNIT-DATA.
-It provides a single freestanding data unit for all transmission.
+Connection-less Transport services offer only one type of service to its upper layer that is T-UNIT-DATA.
+It provides a single solitary data unit for all transmission.
 Each unit contains all of the protocol control information necessary for delivery but does not include provision for sequencing and flow control.

 Key Differences Between Connection-oriented and Connection-less Services